-Pursuant to the Listing Manual, the Company and any Jets Officers shall not deal in the Company's securities during the period commencing one month before the date of announcement of the Company's half year or full year financial results.
+The Internal Code prohibits the officers from dealing in the Company's shares on short-term considerations.
+It also disallows the Company and its officers from dealing in the Company's shares during the period commencing one month before the announcement of the Company's half year and full year results and ending on the date of the announcement of the results.